pmndrs/react-three-fiber/readme.md

 #### What is it?

-This is a renderer for Threejs on the web and react-native.
+This is a React renderer for Threejs on the web and react-native.
 Building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.

 #### Does it have regressions?